mhavill/MRPMG-Docklands/README.md

 ## Projects

 For each of the following projects the details for the specific Platform are different.
-You will find the details in the RPi folder or the ESP folder
+You will find the details in the [RPi folder](RPi) or the [ESP folder](ESP)

 ### 1. Getting Connected

-In this project we go from getting a bare board as delivered from a supplier to having the booard up and running connected to your PC where you can create programs and load them on to your platform.
+In this project we go from getting a bare board as delivered from a supplier to having the board up and running connected to your PC where you can create programs and load them on to your chosen platform.
 We will provide some links to support, tutorials, descriptions of the platform capabilities.

 **IDE's** - Integrated Development Environments
-You will have to choose between cloud based development environment, PC based environments or physically loaded platform based
+You will have to choose between cloud based development environment, PC based environments or physically loaded platform based.

 **Languages**
 A variety of programming languages are supported on the devices.
-WHat are you familiar with?
+What are you familiar with?

 **Physical connection**
 USB is common but are you connecting to Windows, Mac or Linux Do you have the correct driver?